Elopement Planning

 1. Get Inspired

 The best way to write your own wedding vows is to become inspired.
 Put together a playlist of different romantic songs, read old letters from each other, or look at old photographs.
 Walking down memory lane could be a useful tool to get in the “mood” and help get the words flowing.
-Another great way to get inspired is to read poems, books, or even watch a good romantic movie.
+Another great way to get inspired is to read poems, and books, or even watch a good romantic movie.

 2. Pick Out The Perfect Vow Book

 After featuring hundreds of elopements, we have seen it all when it comes to how couples document their vows.
 We have seen everything from the traditional vow books to popsicle sticks!
-Nothing is off-limits and you can write your vows down on your phone, on a bunch of papers, or a custom book.
+Nothing is off-limits and you can write your vows down on your phone, on a bunch of papers, or in a custom book.

-We personally love vow books from The Keeper Co.
+We personally love vow books from The Keeper Co (pictured above).
 This is a fun and interactive approach to your basic vow book.
 Instead of a bunch of blank pages, The Keeper Co. provides enough space for your vows to your honey, and the remaining pages have fun, interactive, and romantic prompts that will inspire you to remember why you’re saying “I do.”
 These books also come in three color options: white, grey, and black.

 We love these little vow books so much that we snagged a special deal just for you.